Azure/template-analyzer/docs/authoring-json-rules.md

         "path": "name",
         "equals": "myVmResource" // "Microsoft.Compute/virtualMachines" resources where the value of "name" is "myVmResource"...
     },
+    "allOf": [
-    "evaluate": {
+        {
             "path": "properties.osProfile.computerName",
             "hasValue": true // ...must have a value for "properties.osProfile.computerName".
         }
+    ]
 }
 ```
-In contrast to the first example, the `evaluate` operator in the example above would be evaluated, because the resource of type "Microsoft.Compute/virtualMachines" defines its "name" property to be "myVmResource".
+In contrast to the first example, the `allOf` operator in the example above would be evaluated, because the resource of type "Microsoft.Compute/virtualMachines" defines its "name" property to be "myVmResource".

-**NOTE:** In both examples above, `"path": "properties.osProfile.computerName"` is specified *inside* the `evaluate` operator.
+**NOTE:** In both examples above, `"path": "properties.osProfile.computerName"` is specified *inside* the `allOf` operators.
 This is important because of how [scopes](#scopes) are determined.
-If it was instead specified outside the operator (as a sibling to `where`), it would narrow the outer scope to that path.
+If it was instead specified outside the operator (as a sibling to `where`), it would narrow the **outer** scope to that path.
 That path would then be passed into `where`, resulting in `"path": "apiVersion"` and `"path": "name"` (inside `where` in the examples) being appended to *properties.osProfile.computerName* in the outer scope, which is not the intent.

 ## Wildcard Behavior
 The `path` in an `Evaluation` can specify the '\*' character as a wildcard.  '\*' can be used to match any full property name or as the index into an array (selecting all elements of the array).
 When a wildcard is used, zero or more paths in the template will be found that match `path`.
 If zero are found, the operator in the `Evaluation` is skipped, as there is nothing to evaluate.
 If two or more are found, the operator evaluates each path individually and the results are logically 'and'ed together.